MuhammadAbdullah80/n8n-Backup-Workflows/README.md

 - Always back up credentials in a private repository.
 - If workflows contain sensitive information, use a private repository as well.
 - Never share your GitHub personal access token or credentials publicly.
+- Avoid backing up workflows with **pinned data**, as this may unintentionally expose personal keys or sensitive information.

 ---